-- (a) IRL is the four-second estimated interconnector loss, used in subsequent demand calculations. - (b) IRLB is the expected (base) loss, based on a straight line trajectory between the five-minute MWLOSS values recorded in the market dispatch data.
-This represents the loss NEMDE expected to occur had the interconnector flow moved linearly between its energy targets for consecutive DIs. - (c) MLF is the marginal loss factor for the interconnector.
-MLF is estimated every 4 seconds as the linear interpolation between MLFs calculated at the start and end of the relevant

-DI (by substituting scheduled flow and demand values in the interconnector loss equations.)
+- IRL = the 4-second estimated interconnector loss, used in subsequent demand calculations. - IRLB = the expected (base) loss, based on a straight line trajectory between the five-minute MWLOSS values recorded in the market dispatch data.
+This represents the loss NEMDE expected to occur had the interconnector flow moved linearly between its energy targets for consecutive DIs. - MLF = the marginal loss factor for the interconnector.
+MLF is estimated every 4 seconds as the linear interpolation between MLFs calculated at the start and end of the relevant DI (by substituting scheduled flow and demand values in the interconnector loss equations.) - IRE = the actual SCADA metered value of interconnector flow.

-- (d) IRE is the actual SCADA metered value of interconnector flow. - (e) IREB is the expected (base) flow, based on a straight line trajectory between the five-minute MWFLOW values recorded in the market dispatch data of AEMO's MMS.
-This represents the flow NEMDE expected to occur had the interconnector moved linearly between its targets and is the basis for NEMDE's IRLB (expected loss) calculations.
+IREB = the expected (base) flow, based on a straight line trajectory between the 5-minute MWFLOW values recorded in the market dispatch data in EMMS.
+This represents the flow NEMDE expected to occur had the interconnector moved linearly between its targets - and is the basis for NEMDE's IRLB (expected loss) calculations.